 Location and Description

-This 75,300-acre wilderness (6,700, administered by BLM; 68,600, administered by the Forest Service) straddles the Mohave/Coconino County line, approximately 30 miles south of Fredonia, Arizona.
+This 75,300-acre wilderness (6,700 acres administered by BLM Arizona Strip Field Office; 68,600 acres administered by the North Kaibab Ranger District) straddles the Mohave/Coconino County line, approximately 30 miles south of Fredonia, Arizona.

 Kanab Creek is the largest tributary canyon system on the north side of the Grand Canyon.
 It is rich in colorful rock formations, water and wind carved features, and deeply incised canyons.
 Numerous springs and the variety of plants they support provide an interesting contrast to the generally arid terrain.
 The canyon cliffs are home to bands of desert bighorn sheep as well as the endangered peregrine falcon.